Deep Learning as the Disciplined Construction of Tame Objects: Semialgebraic geometry

-In theory, the following theoretical guarantee, first obtained by Lasserre \cite{lasserreGlobalOptimizationPolynomials2001} holds: if $X$ is a bounded set,\footnote{The result holds more generally under the Archimedean condition on $X$: there exists $N>0$ such that the polynomial $N - \|x\|_2^2$ can be written as $\sigma_0 + \sum_i \sigma_i g_i$ where $\sigma_i$ are sum-of-square polynomials.} $f_d$ is a nondecreasing sequence that converges to $f^\star$.
-In addition, the convergence is \emph{generically finite}, that is, for almost every problem of the form \eqref{eq:minpoly}, there exists a $d^\star$ such that $f_{d^\star} = f^\star$.
-Finally, the problems \eqref{eq:minmeasurek} are convex conic (semidefinite) programs; they can thus be solved by off-the-shelf polynomial-time algorithms, such as Interior Point Methods.
+where $M_d(y)$ is the moment matrix, and the $M_{d - d_i}(g_i \, y)$ are the localizing matrices associated with the constraints $g_i \ge 0$.
+Each value $f_d$ satisfies $f_d \le f^\star$ and, moreover, the following theoretical guarantee first obtained by Lasserre \cite{lasserreGlobalOptimizationPolynomials2001} holds: if one of the constraints is of the form\footnote{ The result holds more generally under the \emph{Archimedean condition} on $X$: there exists $N>0$ such that the polynomial $N - \|x\|_2^2$ can be written as $\sigma_0 + \sum_i \sigma_i g_i$ where $\sigma_i$ are sum-of-squares polynomials. } $g_i(x) = N - \|x\|^2$ for some $N$, then $f_d$ is a nondecreasing sequence that converges to $f^\star$.
+In addition, this convergence is \emph{generically finite}: Nie~\citet{nieOptimalityConditionsFinite2014} showed that, if every global minimizer of \eqref{eq:minpoly} meets constraint qualification, strict complementarity, and second-order sufficiency assumptions, then the relaxation is exact at some finite order: there exists a $d^\star$ such that $f_{d^\star} = f^\star$.
+These conditions are met for almost every choice of polynomials $f, g_1, \dots, g_m$ of prescribed degrees, which is what makes finite convergence a \emph{generic} phenomenon.